DrMaple/Faster-FireRed-Super-Kaizo/README.md

 [**Make sure to check out the IronMON Patch Editor for FireRed and Emerald!**](https://github.com/DrMaple/IronMONPatchEditor/releases/tag/1.2)

 **Super Kaizo Specific Changes:**
-* Hidden Items and Step Items after Mt.
-Moon outside of dungeons have been removed
+* Hidden Items after Mt.
+Moon outside of dungeons and all Step Items have been removed
 * You can not progress past Nugget Bridge until Misty has been beaten
 * All rooms on the S.S.
 Anne that had trainers have been locked
 * You can not enter into Rocket Hideout until Erika has been beaten